Write letters from Santa on our FREE North Pole Letterhead and see how to get real North Pole Postmark from USPS on it! Hurry! 12/10 Deadline

 Add personal or special things.
 I add a candid shot that Santa took for them that I find using Google image search (by the by, I kept constantly running into this Santa and it started to really weird me out – don’t click if you don’t want to see a half naked dude).
 This year I used some really great ones from Santa Television – Santa’s Internet TV since 2000.
 There are a bunch to choose from and in the event you’ve got some smart kiddos, Santa is the same guy in all of them.
 Don’t want someone pointing out that he’s actually a different fella’ in some of them.

 Have your kiddo write a letter to Santa asking for what they’d like and any other info they’d like to include.
 Address the envelope to: Santa Claus, North Pole.

 Tri-fold your letter FROM SANTA and toss in your printed pictures or other personalized items.
 Place in another envelope and stick on a first class stamp.
 Write your kid’s name and address on this envelope.
 In the Return Address area (upper left-hand corner of the envelope) write: Santa, North Pole

 Place all of the letters you are sending in one much larger envelope (I use one of those gigantic orange jobbies) and stick on adequate postage.
 Send to:

 ANCHORAGE AK 99530-9998

-- Should you decide that you want to use your own envelope, the return address must read: Santa, North Pole
+- The return address must read: Santa, North Pole

 - Be sure to use your own return address on the outer envelope (being sent to Alaska)

-- The deadline by which your package must be received is December 15, 2014.
+- The suggested deadline by which your package must be received is December 10, 2021.

 - Packages over a certain size/weight will need to be taken directly to the post office in person.